zeek0x/phpredis/cluster.md

 // Connect with cluster using password.
 $obj_cluster = new RedisCluster(NULL, ["host:7000", "host:7001"], 1.5, 1.5, true, "password");

-// Connect with cluster using SSL/TLS
+// Connect with cluster using TLS
-// last argument is an array with [SSL context](https://www.php.net/manual/en/context.ssl.php) options
+// last argument is an optional array with [SSL context options](https://www.php.net/manual/en/context.ssl.php) (TLS options)
+// If value is array (even empty), it will connect via TLS.
+If not, it will connect without TLS.
+// Note: If the seeds start with "ssl:// or tls://", it will connect to the seeds via TLS, but the subsequent connections will connect without TLS if this value is null.
+So, if your nodes require TLS, this value must be an array, even if empty.
 $obj_cluster = new RedisCluster(NULL, ["host:7000", "host:7001"], 1.5, 1.5, true, NULL, ["verify_peer" => false]);
 ```